spicypineapple1200/FCC-Daily-Challenges/README.md

 The ****README.md**** also includes the original challenge, and a link to the challenge in freeCodeCamp where you can test out my solution, or try the challenge yourself!

 Check out the archives for the freeCodeCamp challenges yourself ****[HERE](https://www.freecodecamp.org/learn/daily-coding-challenge/archive)****!

+**[This](https://www.programiz.com/online-compiler/0HhJseB4DLmML)** is a link to a script I created to help me quickly and easily format the README files for each daily challenge.